Upgrading vs. downgrading your credit card

 Have your spending habits and financial goals changed since you got your current credit card?
 Maybe you’re ready to start earning more rewards.
 Or maybe you aren’t using your card enough to justify its annual fee.
 Whatever the case may be, it could be time for a change.

-If you’re interested in a different card, upgrading, downgrading or applying for a new card might be options.
-Learn how they work, how they’re different—and whether upgrading or downgrading is even the right way to think about it.
+If you’re interested in a different card, options might include upgrading, downgrading or applying for a new card.
+Learn how these options work and how they’re different—and whether upgrading or downgrading is even the right way to think about it.

 Key takeaways